univention/univention-corporate-server/doc/changelog/index.rst

   variable ``ldap/server/port`` will now be used by ``univention-policy`` (:uv:bug:`57173`).

-* The StartTLS and ``ldap/server/port`` UCR variables have caused a regression where certain password lengths could not parsed anymore during LDAP bind.
-  This change has been reverted to investigate the problem.
-If you updated to erratum 997, please update this package immediately (:uv:bug:`57169`).

 * A compiler flag has been added to the building process to detect certain memory errors during the execution of ``univention_policy_results`` (:uv:bug:`57257`).